sqone2/PS-Shiftboard/README.md

 To view your API credentials: Login > Admin > Cog Icon > General Settings > API Configuration

-    # replace these with values from your account
+    # replace these variables with your API keys
-    # use these variables as parameters in functions
     $key = 'ef1231ea-9a1a-59c2-110a-e123a1231333'
     $secret = 'TvL>UoWKb&HZbdZqDpKja+LdKvLf9TBDm4*Frfhu'